scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/android-web-api-scrutinization.md

 ---
-Title: Android: Scrutinizing web APIs used in mobile apps
+Title: 'Android: Scrutinizing web APIs used in mobile apps'
 ---
 #Android: Scrutinizing web APIs used in mobile apps
 #<font style="color:red;">This project is unavailable since it already has been assigned to a MSc student.</font>